 all supplies and resources were provided so the customer could participate in the training; and

-customer satisfaction with the training was verified by the customer's signature on the VR3134 or by VR staff contact with the customer.
+customer satisfaction and service delivery, as described in the VR-SFP was verified by the customer's signature on the VR3134 or by VR staff member’s contact with the customer.

+For information on signatures refer to VR-SFP 3.11.1 Documentation and Signatures.

 VR does not pay fees related to excused absences, unexcused absences, or holidays.

 Payment for the VAT Public Transportation Training is made when the VR counselor approves a complete, accurate, signed, and dated: